 – Crossing points which are clearly signed and lit where there is a crossover between access equipment and pedestrians

 – Room to reverse or make a three point turn

 – Visibility is paramount when moving machines around and vehicles should have large, clean windscreens and external mirrors to provide an all-round field of vision.

-If it has recently rained then reconnoitring the ground is essential to assess the risk.
-Soft surfaces can make manoeuvrability difficult, particularly when the ground has become muddy and churned up or if you are working on different surface types such as sand, ice or fragile indoor floors.
+If it has recently rained then reconnoitering the ground is essential to assess the risk.
+Soft surfaces can make maneuverability difficult, particularly when the ground has become muddy and churned up or if you are working on different surface types such as sand, ice or fragile indoor floors.
 Check the condition of surfaces in all of the work areas and in between and factor in the machine weight as, in some cases, a tracked access platform might be required.

 Viewing beforehand the route the MEWP will be taking from the start of its journey to the work placement will make the HSE “5 Steps” easier to assess.